IgniteUI/igniteui-docfx/en/components/shadows.md

     $resting-shadow: igx-elevation($elevations-color, 10)
 );

-// If you want you can scope your custom elevation to a specifics selector .special-card {
+// If you want you can scope your custom elevation to a specific selector .special-card {
   @include igx-card($mySpecialCard);
 }

 // This compiles compiled to

-.special-card.igx-card {
+.special-card .igx-card {
   box-shadow:
     0 6px 6px -3px rgb(153, 191, 170),
     0 10px 14px 1px rgb(92, 134, 141),